descender76/cpp_proposals/function_ref/make_function_ref_more_functional.md

 #### Remove existing free function constructor?

 With the overlap in functionality with the free function without type erasure use case, should the existing free function constructor be removed?
-NO. Initializing a `function_ref` from a function pointer instead of function pointer initialization statement is still usable in the most runtime of libraries such as runtime dynamic library linking where a function pointer is looked by a string.
-It is just not the general case when working with type declarations found in header files and modules.
+NO. Initializing a `function_ref` from a function pointer instead of function pointer initialization statement is still usable in the most runtime of libraries such as runtime dynamic library linking where a function pointer is looked up by a string or some other identifier.
+It is just not the general case, where users work with declarations found in header files and modules.

 ## Solution